A Tour of the Metropolitan Museum of Art – MET

 - “Madame Cézanne in a Red Dress” by Paul Cézanne

 - “Madame Cézanne in a Red Dress” by Paul Cézanne is a portrait of the artist’s wife wearing a shawl-collared red dress seated in a high-backed yellow chair.
-Madame Cézanne is placed in a spatially complex composition which includes a mirror over the fireplace on the left and a richly coloured heavy cloth on the right.
-The subject, Marie-Hortense Fiquet Cézanne (1850 – 1922) was a former artist’s model, who met Cézanne about 1869; they had a son in 1872, and later married.
-Paul Cézanne painted 27 portraits, mostly in oil of her and she became his most-painted model.
+Madame Cézanne is placed in a spatially complex composition, which includes a mirror over the fireplace on the left and a richly colored heavy cloth on the right.
+The subject, Marie-Hortense Fiquet Cézanne (1850 – 1922), was a former artist’s model who met Cézanne about 1869; they had a son in 1872, and later married.
+Paul Cézanne painted 27 portraits, mostly in oil of her, and she became his most-painted model.